monkey-denky/medium-shallow-scraper/README.md

 ### Dataset

-Each article is continuously stored in dataset with name keyphrase_year_month_day.
+Each article is continuously stored in dataset with name keyphrase-year-month-day.
 A single dataset file may looks like this:

 ```json
 {